 - Identify Common Errors.
-As you proceed further, you will find that there are a few mistakes which can be repetitive.
-Begin writing them down in a notebook so you may not fall for those.
+As you proceed further, you will find that there are a few mistakes that can be repetitive.
+Begin writing them down in a notebook so you may not lose marks for those.

 - Analyse Regularly.
 You need to keep track of your performance if you wish to see actual improvement in your preparation level.